Golang: Slice

 make([]type, n, capacity)

-Note: capacity is not necessary, because golang automatically grow the slice capacity when you append() beyond the capacity.
-However, capacity is there for efficiency reasons, because creating a new array with lots items is relatively slow.
+💡 TIP: capacity is not necessary, because golang automatically grow the slice capacity when you append(args) beyond the capacity.
+However, capacity is there for efficiency reasons.
+Because, every time the slice grows beyond capacity, golang has to create new and copy whole, and this is slow.
 Best to always create a slice with expected max of items.

 package main